-Mummies were buried with many different types of objects.
+Mummified people were buried with many different types of objects.

-Amulets were buried with the mummy usually in and around the mummy bandages.
-These amulets would protect the mummy after death.
+Amulets were buried with the mummified person usually in and around the bandages.
+These amulets would protect the person after death.
 The eye of Horus (or 'wedjat eye') was a famous amulet which was used as a symbol of protection from evil.

-Jewellery and treasures Mummies were often buried with many of their belongings that might be needed in the afterlife.
-If the mummy belonged to a very rich person, such as the Pharaoh, he would be buried with objects made out of gold, for example jewellery.
+If the mummified person was very rich when they died, such as the Pharaoh, he would be buried with objects made out of gold, for example jewellery.
 A famous discovery was the tomb of Tutankhamun whose whole coffin was made out of gold.
 Tutankhamun was discovered by Howard Carter in 1922.